 Having a white effect floor often defines the detail of the natural decorative grain and enhances the overall beauty of the timber.
 It can completely transform dull and dreary looking rooms in to bright and airy living areas.

 When considering going for a white washed or limed effect floor there are several options available.
-We have availbe pre-finished boards such as the Oceano Coastal 180mm limed effect boards
+We have available pre-finished boards such as the Lundy Autumn White 220mm x 15mm Engineered Oak

 The alternative to going for a pre-finished board is to go for something that is entirely unfinished and will require treatment on site such as our ‘Supreme’ 220mm x 21mm Engineered Oak